Town of Bolton

-The Indian Brook watershed also includes a significant area of wetlands, which are incredibly important elements to a healthy lake ecosystem.
+Water Impact: The Indian Brook watershed includes a significant area of wetlands, which are incredibly important elements to a healthy lake ecosystem.
 Wetlands provide a natural filtration system, slowing stormwater and runoff, and absorbing potentially damaging pollutants before the water reaches the main stream or larger waterbody.

 Wetlands are some of the most productive habitats on the planet.
 They often support high concentrations of animals—including mammals, birds, fish and invertebrates—and serve as nurseries for many of these species.

 Land Connectivity: Protected land currently owned by the LGLC and New York State surround this area, presenting a number of opportunities to create a contiguous block of conserved land that could act as a corridor for wildlife and human recreation.

 Contiguous blocks of land are essential for “wildlife corridors,” or pathways for animals, particularly larger mammals such as bears, moose, bobcats and fishers.
 These corridors allow animals to travel the long distances required to survive without being exposed to dangers and obstructions such as roads and development.

 The connectivity of land is also highly desirable for human recreation.
 Ecotourism is a viable and economically beneficial draw for Lake George towns.
 Connected lands provide the opportunity for expanded trail systems that may attract hikers, birders and other outdoor enthusiasts from all over the world.